H12M54AM/Tello-Drone/README.md

 ### Tello-Drone
 ___
 #### *This Repository will contain the source code for Tello which is the name of the drone I am going to use for educational purposes.
-I am also learning with the help of a tutorial that can be of use to you as well.*
+I am working with Python and a few lirbraries to suit the Tello Drone to operate correctly.
+I am also learning a little bit more of Python in the process to improve under a short time frame.*

 ##### The modules needed to be installed are:
 * djitellopy